What Does a CAD Trainee Do?

 A new CAD design trainee’s responsibilities may include drawing the outline of a building with this software, labeling different components according to industry standards, and scaling finished drawings to the required sizes for printing.
 Trainees are frequently taught how to operate and calibrate large-scale printers that produce finished blueprints.
 They may also help with the binding of finished drawings into packets for easy storage and reference.

-Multi-component parts, such as engine design, are frequently assisted CAD trainees in engineering fields.
+Multi-component parts, such as engine design, are frequently assisted by CAD trainees in engineering fields.
 They can use CAD to create realistic renderings of machine components with accurate engineering measurement conversions.
 One of the most important skills for a CAD trainee is the ability to accurately scale plans and blueprints so that they can be converted to actual dimensions once construction on a project begins.
 Many of these entry-level positions include hands-on training in using CAD to fit various three-dimensional parts together while checking for measurement or scaling errors.
 After one or two years of success in this entry-level CAD position, a trainee may be promoted to more advanced CAD positions within the company.